Dalit Buddhist movement: Distinctive interpretation

-According to Gail Omvedt, an American-born and naturalised Indian sociologist and human rights activist :
+According to Gail Omvedt, an American-born and naturalised Indian sociologist and human rights activist:

 According to Omvedt, Ambedkar and his Buddhist movement deny many of the core doctrines of Buddhism.
 All the elements of religious modernism, state Christopher Queen and Sallie King, may be found in Ambedkar Buddhism where his The Buddha and His Dhamma abandons the traditional precepts and practices, then adopts science, activism and social reforms as a form of Engaged Buddhism.
 Ambedkar's formulation of Buddhism is different from Western modernism, states Skaria, given his synthesis of the ideas of modern Karl Marx into the structure of ideas by the ancient Buddha.

 Criticism of the movement

 Critics have argued that Neo-Buddhism does not have a strong influence, especially after the death of Ambedkar.

 Some critics also argue that Neo-Buddhism deviates too much from traditional Buddhism.
-Buddhism emphasizes equality among people.In addition, its emphasis on people's liberation in the religious sense does not deny social distinctions as the norm of organizations in society, as the Buddha himself was the founder of a monastic order.
+Even though traditional Buddhism emphasizes equality among people, it does not deny the caste system.
+In addition, its emphasis on people's liberation in the religious sense does not deny social distinctions as the norm of organizations in society, as the Buddha himself was the founder of a monastic order.
 A number of critics also argue that there is no moral foundation for the political practices that are based on Neo-Buddhist notions, since religion is totally voluntary, and Neo-Buddhism may thus violate democratic principles by restricting its followers to abide to certain non-religious rules.